The History of English Dubbing in Rome

 The dubbing organizations

 Throughout the 1960s, the English dubbers in Rome were organized through an unofficial union called the English Language Dubbers Association (ELDA).
-This union was established in 1954 and had presumably evolved from the Anglo-American Dubbing Association that was started by Gisella Mathews and Valentino Bruchi in 1949.
-The information available on the origins of the ELDA is sketchy at best, but dubbing actor Roger Browne recalls that when he first became involved with dubbing in 1960, the organization was largely being managed by Michael Billingsley and his wife Rhoda, who was basically running ELDA from her kitchen table, holding auditions, casting and assisting the dubbing directors.
+This union was established in 1954, having evolved from the Anglo-American Dubbing Association that was started by Gisella Mathews and Valentino Bruchi in 1949.
+The information available on the origins of the ELDA is sketchy at best, but dubbing actor Roger Browne recalled that when he first became involved with dubbing in 1960, the organization was largely being managed by Michael Billingsley and his wife Rhoda, who was basically running ELDA from her kitchen table, holding auditions, casting and assisting the dubbing directors.
 Eventually, however, ELDA became better organized, and they were able to set up an office with a couple of employees, and charge producers for their service of providing dubbers and scheduling work sessions.

-Advertisement for the services of ELDA in Variety (12 May 1971).
+Advertisement for the services of ELDA in Variety (12 May 1971). |

 Actor and dubber Tony Russel served as president of ELDA throughout much of the 1960s, and when interviewed for Video Watchdog in 2007, he recalled that at the time, there were separate English dubbing organizations competing for the same work and cutting each other’s throats by dubbing for less and less money.
 ELDA was one of these organizations; the other was what dubbing actor Roger Browne describes as a splinter group led by prolific dubbing actor/director Richard McNamara.
 Each group had dubbers working exclusively for them, and this is why Italian films from the early to mid 1960s always feature the same group of voices paired together.
-The top dubbers at ELDA during this period were Bill Kiehl, Frank Latimore, Susan Spafford, Carolyn de Fonseca, Jodean Russo and Stephen Garrett, whereas the biggest players in Richard McNamara’s splinter group were Robert Sommer, Dan Sturkie, Cicely Browne, Curt Lowens, John Stacy and McNamara himself.
+The top dubbers at ELDA during this period were Bill Kiehl, Frank Latimore, Susan Spafford, Carolyn de Fonseca, Jodean Russo and Stephen Garrett, whereas the biggest players in Richard McNamara’s splinter group were Robert Sommer, Dan Sturkie, Cicely Browne, Curt Lowens, Charles Borromel, John Stacy and McNamara himself.

 Tony Russel worked hard to try to get everyone to unite under the ELDA banner, which he finally managed to achieve in the mid 1960s.
 This was to prove beneficial for most everyone involved, though for Richard McNamara, who had been able to snap up a considerable number of jobs through operating his own group, the amalgamation with ELDA was a bit of a blow.
 “Dick begrudgingly came along; he would then have to compete with top directors for films,” Roger Browne remembered.
 “But production went up, as well as quality of work.”